cakezero/mode-ai-agent-hackathon/README.md

 ### USAGE

-- Simply prompt the agent to create a meme token and specify the token name, token symbol and total supply.
+- Simply prompt the agent to create a meme token and specify the token name, token symbol, and total supply.

-- Then specify the amount of eth and token to be added to the liquidity pool.
+- Then specify the amount of ETH and token to be added to the liquidity pool.
+- You can also swap from meme tokens to ETH using the AI agent